 Soakaways struggle in clay soil.
 Septic Soakaways rarely work a sewerage treatment plant is really the only viable solution.
 If you are having problems with soakaway drainage in your clay soils please give us a call.
 We have years of experience but will need to test the soil and understand the topography to offer a solution that will work.
-In honesty the likely cause of the problem is a cowboy firm installing a solution which is not fit for purpose.
+In honesty, the likely cause of the problem is a cowboy firm installing a solution that is not fit for purpose.

 What is the cost of repairing or renewing a failed Soakaway?